gallorob/gym-tablut/README.md

 ### The observations
 After each move, the observation is the board state.
 This can be represented in two different ways:
 1. A 2D matrix with the value of the piece on the tile (or 0 if there's no piece)
-2. A 3D matrix with RGB values for each piece (see the examples below)
+2. A 3D matrix with RGB values for each piece (see the example below)

 ## Installation
 You can install this environment by: